nikantonelli/Groundhog/README.md

 that needs updating.

 NORE: 'Create' entries only allow for fields that require a simple data entry.
-Those fields that need two values to be entered (e.g. externalLink), currently, need to be done with a Modify entry.
+Those fields that need two values to be entered (e.g. externalLink), currently, need to be separated with a comma ",".
+The externalLink field therefore must not have any comma characters in its label.
+The Lane field may require a overrideWipComment.
+If so, add this to the end of the Lane, once again, separated by a comma ",".
+See the example spreadsheet.

 Value1 and Value2 are only used if you want to add subsequent 'Modify' rows to the Changes sheet.
 For example, you might want to create a set of items and then at a later date add some updates to the